dseguy/php-error-messages/messages/access-to-undeclared-static-property-%s::$%s.rst

 + Define the static property in the requested class.
 + Fix the name of the property on that class.
 + Fix the name of the class of the property.
-+ Use a property to handle this situation.
++ Use a non-static property to handle this situation.
++ Use property_exists() or isset() to check if the property exists before using it.
++ Check if the dynamic name of the property is a string, before usage.

 Related Error Messages
 ______________________